microsoft/sqlworkshops/SQLServerMLServices/README.md

 - How to configure and use Machine Learning Services in SQL Server
 - How to call the predictions or classifications in SQL Server one at a time, or in a batch request mode

-This Workshop uses SQL Server 2019 (although the instructions work with SQL Server 2017 as well), and uses Jupyter Notebooks in the Azure Data Studio tool to send commands in SQL, Python, R and Java to a SQL Server Instance to demonstrate an end-to-end soltuion using the Team Data Science Process.
+This Workshop uses SQL Server 2019 (although the instructions work with SQL Server 2017 as well), and uses the Notebook feature in Azure Data Studio to send commands in SQL, Python, R and Java to a SQL Server Instance to demonstrate an end-to-end solution using the Team Data Science Process.

 The goal of this workshop is to train data professionals to use Machine Learning in SQL Server for a secure on-premises, in-cloud, or hybrid approach to Data Science solutions.